Bram1903/MinecraftPlayerCrasher/README.md

 - `PlayerCrasher.Crash.Scare` Allows the player to use the /scarecrash command, which makes the target think they are receiving a virus.
 - `PlayerCrasher.Bypass` Exempts the player from being crashed when the /crash command is used on them.
-- `PlayerCrasher.Alerts` Allows the player to use the /scarecrash command.
+- `PlayerCrasher.Alerts` Makes the player receive alerts when a player is being crashed by another player.
 - `PlayerCrasher.UpdateNotify` Makes the player receive an update notification when a new version is available.

 ## Installation Guide